 The Montrose Christmas Parade rolls down Honolulu Avenue through the historic shopping district of the Montrose neighborhood of Glendale each early-December Saturday evening.
 Now in its fifth decade, it’s one of the foothill communities’ longest-running holiday traditions and a defining piece of Glendale’s San Fernando Valley foothills character.

 More than 150 community service groups, youth groups, drill teams, and bands from Montrose, La Crescenta, La Cañada, Glendale, and surrounding cities march the route, which runs east on Honolulu Avenue from Rosemont Avenue to Verdugo Road.
 The intersection of Honolulu Avenue and Ocean View Boulevard is the parade’s anchor point and the most-packed viewing area.
-Staging starts at La Crescenta Avenue & Honolulu, with street closures and parking restrictions going into effect at 3:00 PM.
+Staging starts at La Crescenta Avenue & Honolulu, with street closures and parking restrictions going into effect in the afternoon.

 For families in the foothills — Montrose, La Crescenta, La Cañada, and the broader Glendale foothills — this is the season opener.